Dom Pérignon

 Dom Pérignon (/ˌdɒm pɛrɪnˈjɒn/ DOM-_-perr-in-YON, /fr/) is a brand of vintage Champagne.
 It is named after Dom Pérignon, a Benedictine monk who was an important quality pioneer for Champagne wine but who, contrary to popular myths, did not discover the Champagne method for making sparkling wines.

 History

-The first vintage of Dom Pérignon was 1921 and was only released for sale in 1936, sailing to New York in the liner Normandie.
+The first vintage of Dom Pérignon was 1921, and was only released for sale in 1936, sailing to New York on the SS Normandie.
 The brand, not exploited, was given by Champagne Mercier to Moët in 1927 for a wedding between the two families.